Japan minister: China threatens peace in islands row

 In 2012, the Japanese government bought three of the islands from their private Japanese owner, a move which sparked a new row and protests in Chinese cities.

-Since then, Chinese ships have been sailing in and out of what Japan says are its territorial waters, prompting fears of a clash.'Hyping up'
+Since then, Chinese ships have been sailing in and out of what Japan says are its territorial waters, prompting fears of a clash.

 Mr Onodera told reporters in Tokyo he believed "the intrusions by China in the territorial waters around the Senkaku islands fall in the 'grey zone' [between] peacetime and an emergency situation".